acpennington/GoatController/docs/cardnotes.md

 -  Darkness Approaches: need ability to turn to face down Attack Position when this card is on the field :(
 -  Different Dimension Capsule: face down banishing script
 -  Drop Off: need a script to ensure the card discarded is the card that was just drawn
+-  Freed the Matchless General: need to be able to turn off auto draw...

 ### Optional / Convenience